A tropical beach with palm trees in the foreground, sandy shore, and ocean in the background, with a cloudy sky.

 Punta Bandera, located right on the curve between Costa Azul and Playa Azul, is one of my favorite spots to relax on the shore or hop in the ocean.
 The sandbar makes it a safe entry point into the water, though you should always be cautious of the currents and conditions.
 It's the perfect blend of accessibility and natural beauty for day at the beach.

-Playa Azul
+Costa Azul

 Things To Do